+- straw is mixed in a total mixed ration make sure it is not mixed too long or chopped too finely by the TMR knives. - 4.
 The most important thing you can do is observe your cows.
 Generally, we expect to see 60 to 70% of cows actually chewing their cuds when they are resting.
 Pay attention to fresh cows to see that they are chewing their cuds.
+Use of technology that determines rumination times allows one to more quickly spot cows that need to be evaluated further.
+However, one can never totally replace sound cow observation skills with technology.

 Taking time to carefully observe your cows will pay dividends in recognizing potential problems before they become major headaches.